Nice to meet you.

 Because of the unpredictable nature of the workforce, there is now a greater danger that departing employees may take data with them, either intentionally or out of a sense of ownership over their work.

 Security teams have become more critical in creating new data protection methods in response to this increased danger of data exfiltration.
-Training measures are also vital to ensure personnel is aware of which data is not legally theirs to store, in addition to monitoring and risk management.
+Training measures, in addition to monitoring and risk management, are also vital to ensure personnel are aware of which data is not legally theirs to store.

 Hyperconvergence